cuny-academic-commons/cbox-sso-saml/README.md

- # SPS CBOX SSO
+ # CBOX SSO SAML

-Add CUNY SSO integration to Commons In A Box
+Add SAML SSO CUNY integration to Commons In A Box

 ## Authorization and Authentication

-When this plugin is activated, authorization via CUNY SSO is **required** for a user to register.
+When this plugin is activated, authorization via SAML SSO is **required** for a user to register.

-The visitor's browser session is redirected to CUNY SSO for authentication.
-When authentication with CUNY SSO is successful, information about that session is sent back to the Commons In A Box site, and the SSO attributes are checked to determine if the user is authorized to register.
+The visitor's browser session is redirected to SAML SSO for authentication.
+When authentication with SAML SSO is successful, information about that session is sent back to the Commons In A Box site, and the SSO attributes are checked to determine if the user is authorized to register.
 If they are, the user can continue with registration.

 ### Paths

 The plugin manages the following paths:

-* `/sso/login` will initiate alogin request through CUNY SSO.
+* `/sso/login` will initiate alogin request through SAML.
-* `/sso/verify` handles the SAML response from CUNY SSO.
+* `/sso/verify` handles the SAML response from SAML.
-* `/sso/logout` will initiate a logout request through CUNY SSO.
+* `/sso/logout` will initiate a logout request through SAML.
 * `/sso/metadata.xml` provides the SP metadata for the site.

 ## Configuration

 ### IdP and SP Metadata

-The plugin has a default configuration for CUNY SSO identiy provider (IdP) and service provider (SP) metadata.
+The plugin has a default configuration for SAML identiy provider (IdP) and service provider (SP) metadata.

 The CUNY SSO IdP configuration was based on [the metadata file provided by CUNY IT](https://ssologin.cuny.edu/idp/metadata/oam-saml-metadata.xml).

-Both IdP and SP configurations can be overridden or modified with the `sps_cbox_sso_saml_settings` filter.
+Both IdP and SP configurations can be overridden or modified with the `cbox_sso_saml_saml_settings` filter.

 ### SAML Attributes

 The plugin manages authorization via the SAML attributes expected by CUNY SPS OpenLab.

-The `sps_cbox_sso_can_register` filter can be used to override this behavior based on the available SAML attributes.
+The `cbox_sso_saml_can_register` filter can be used to override this behavior based on the available SAML attributes.

 ### Users